tomrcc/downergroup-demo/README.md

 TODO: Put screenshot here of translation workflow here
 TODO: How to add your own Rosey tags to new components
 TODO: What if there multiple uses of the same phrase/word
-TODO: How blog and other long form text differs from component text and how to add other namespaces like blog using docs as an example
+TODO: How news and other long form text differs from component text and how to add other namespaces like news using docs as an example

 Notes
 This is best used if you don't want the layout to change between languages - if you want to control the layout unique to each locale, use the split by directory approach.